pierremrtn/neat/README.md

 ```

 Make sure you have installed the build_runner package, then run the generator with the command `flutter pub run build_runner build`.
-I recommend to use the option `--delete-conflicting-outputs` to avoid problems during builds.
+I recommend using the option `--delete-conflicting-outputs` to avoid problems during builds.

 Based on your class, Neat will generate the following helpers/widgets:
 ```dart